apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

 ### Lowercase table name synchronization

-When `lower_case_table_names` is set to `true`, Doris is able to query non-lowercase databases and tables by maintaining a mapping of lowercase names to actual names on the remote system
+When `lower_case_table_names` is set to `true`, Doris is able to query non-lowercase databases and tables and columns by maintaining a mapping of lowercase names to actual names on the remote system

 **Notice:**